Childhood acquired brain injury: Behavior

 In children and adolescents that have an acquired brain injury, the cognitive and emotional difficulties that come about from their injury can negatively impact their level of participation in home, school and other social situations.
-This puts the patient at a disadvantage because they won't nearly as social, or able to participate in a school setting as an ordinary child would.
+This puts the patient at a disadvantage because they won't be nearly as social, or able to participate in a school setting as an ordinary child would.
 Involvement in social situations is important for the normal development of children as a means of gaining an understanding of how to effectively work together with others.
-Group work is a huge factor is academics today, and the child's ability to work within groups will be ineffective.
+Group work is a huge factor in academics today, and the child's ability to work within groups will be ineffective.
 Furthermore, young people with an acquired brain injury are often reported as having insufficient problem solving skills.
 This has the potential to hinder their performance in various academic and social settings further.
 It is important for rehabilitation programs to deal with these challenges specific to children who have not fully developed at the time of their injury.